Jig and Rod Match

 ---|---|---|---|

-Slow pitch principles don’t tell you what to do.
+Slow pitch principles do not tell you what to do.

-Slow pitch principles give you freedom as to be productive and creative.
+Slow pitch principles teach you how to make choices and give you freedom.
 Trust your senses and hunches.

 The above chart is just examples, just for those who don’t know where to start.
 Do not let it limit your own tactics.